kunal-thinlimbs/pdf-view-react/README.md

-This project includes reactstrap for simple css
+This project includes reactstrap bootstrap for simple css

 ### `npm install` or  `yarn install`